-It is known that there are genetic, racial, and exogenous environmental differences between population groups with respect to EO, in such a way that each racial group has its own bone age (16) regardless of the differences in the technique itself due to the limitations of each method.
-In this regard, there have been authors who have tried to adapt these foreign methods to a Spanish child, such as Hernández, who in 1991 published a TW2 atlas adapted to the Spanish population (17) or Tanner himself when in 2001 he standardized the Rus and Carpal system for a North American child, naming it TW3 (18,19).
-For this reason, and given that there are these racial and technical differences, we have considered convenient to estimate the EO lags when these foreign methods are used with respect to ours in Spanish children, also given that in many studies carried out only these foreign EO are available.
-Let's also remember the recommendations of different authors such as García Almansa,
+It is known that there are genetic racial and exogenous environmental differences between population groups with respect to EO, in such a way that each racial group has its own bone age (5) regardless of the differences in the technique itself due to the limitations of each method.
+In this regard, there have been authors who have tried to adapt these foreign methods to a Spanish child, such as Hernández, when in 1991 he published a TW2 atlas adapted to the Spanish population (6) or Tanner himself when in 2001 he standardized the Rus and Carpal system for a North American child, naming it TW3 (7,8).
+For this reason, and given that there are these racial and technical differences, we have considered it convenient to estimate the EO lags when these foreign methods are used with respect to ours in Spanish children, also given that in many studies carried out only these foreign EO are available.
+Let us also remember the recommendations of different authors such as García Almansa, Palacios, Ferrández Longás, Hernández, Sarría and Ebrí Torné (9, 10), each country should have its own anthropometric and bone age standards.

-Palacios, Ferrández Longás, Hernández, Sarría and Ebrí Torné (20, 21), that each country should have its own anthropometric and bone age standards.
-Let's remember remark here that the ideal scenario would be to use an aseptic method for obtaining bone age for each country, generated according to the racial, geneticenvironmental characteristics of their own children.
+Let us remember here that the ideal would be to use an aseptic method for obtaining bone age for each country, generated according to the racial, genetic-environmental characteristics of their own children.

-Our general method for obtaining bone age (EO) (1-3) offers this possibility of creating standards specific to each country or racial group without the limitations of indirectly assessing the EO of one population with the standards of another, as occurs with the aforementioned methods, despite to correction attempts by the authors reviewed.
-In this way, the standards created in future prospective studies would only translate these racialenvironmental differences, but not the purely technical ones due to the limitations of these methods developed in foreign children and then "transplanted", when applied to the study of other children, we no longer have a need for correction, applying these differences outlined.
+Our general method for obtaining bone age (EO) (3) offers this possibility of creating standards specific to each country or racial group without the limitations of indirectly assessing the EO of one population with the standards of another, as occurs with the aforementioned methods, despite to correction attempts by the authors reviewed.
+In this way, the standards created in future prospective studies would only translate these racial-environmental differences, but not the purely technical ones due to the limitations of these methods developed in foreign children and then "transplanted", applied to the study of other children, no longer having a need for correction, applying these differences outlined.

-In Table II, we recall the general differential characteristics between the Ebrí method and the GP and TW2 methods (22)
+In Table II, we recall the general differential characteristics between the Ebrí method and the GP and TW2 methods (11)